 - Direct Certification electronically matches your student file to a state database of students in families enrolled in FoodShare, W-2 Cash Benefits, FDPIR, Medicaid or Foster Care. - A child or other household member's receipt of benefits from an Assistance Program automatically extends eligibility for free benefits to all children who are members of the household.
-[7 CFR 245.6(b)(7)] Foster child benefits do not extend to other students in a household. - SFAs and schools operating a Special Provision must conduct a data match between State records and student enrollment records at least once annually [7 CFR 245.6(b)(1)(v)]. - As a reminder, you are required to complete a full enrollment direct certification run a minimum of three times a year: at or near the beginning of the school year, three months after the initial run and six months after the initial run. - The effective eligibility date for a DC eligible student is the date of the original output file. - Thank you for running the Direct Certification matches in the required time frames, when you receive a new student and other times to pick up any newly eligible students. - school nutrition and it is not allowable to be running it for other schools outside of your district or for purposes other than school nutrition programs.
+[7 CFR 245.6(b)(7)] Foster child benefits (E code) do not extend to other students in a household. - SFAs and schools operating a Special Provision must conduct a data match between State records and student enrollment records at least once annually [7 CFR 245.6(b)(1)(v)]. - As a reminder, you are required to complete a full enrollment direct certification run a minimum of three times a year: at or near the beginning of the school year, three months after the initial run and six months after the initial run. - The effective eligibility date for a DC eligible student is the date of the original output file. - Thank you for running the Direct Certification matches in the required time frames, when you receive a new student and other times to pick up any newly eligible students.